 44 While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.
 45 And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
 46 For they heard them speak with tongues, and magnify God.
 Then answered Peter, 47 Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?
 48 And he commanded them to be baptized in the name of the Lord.
 Then prayed they him to tarry certain days.

-Acts 10:44-48 is an excellent example in scripture.
-It shows someone becoming saved before water baptism.
-It also shows that you do not have to be water baptized before receiving the Holy Ghost.
+Acts 10:44–48 is an excellent example.
+It shows someone becoming saved before water baptism and receiving the Holy Ghost beforehand.

-So we see people in Acts 10:44-48 and Acts 8:36-37 being saved and filled with the Holy Ghost BEFORE water baptism.
-This MUST mean water baptism is NOT the baptism that the Bible lists as being necessary for salvation.
+In both Acts 10:44–48 and Acts 8:36–37, people are saved and filled with the Holy Ghost before water baptism.
+This must mean water baptism is not the baptism the Bible identifies as necessary for salvation.

-This case is made even stronger when you consider the thief on the cross in Luke 23:39-43.
-Jesus said he would be in paradise with Him that day.
-He did not exactly have the time or ability to run down to the river at that point.
+This case is even stronger when you consider the thief on the cross in Luke 23:39–43.
+Jesus assured him he would be in paradise that day.
+Clearly, he didn’t have the time or ability to undergo water baptism.

 Ephesians 4:3-6